INCLUSION, DIVERSITY, EQUITY & ACTION

 Committed to diversity, equity, and inclusion, our trust in each other strengthens our sense of identity, autonomy, and interdependence.
 As a school of inquiry, innovation, and impact, we are committed to creating and sustaining a school culture where all members feel valued and safe, sharing their authentic selves to design a better world…together.

-A Celebration of Impact
+A Message of Belonging

 Stories of IDEA